BIAOXYZ/myNotes/programming_notes/computer_science_topics/Database/SQL/README.md

 SQL LIMIT https://www.sqltutorial.org/sql-limit/
 - > The `OFFSET` clause is optional.
 If you omit it, the query will return the "row_count" rows from the first row returned by the `SELECT` clause.

+"LIMIT 5,10" returns 9 rows in MySQL? https://stackoverflow.com/questions/11963177/limit-5-10-returns-9-rows-in-mysql

 # Order by

+MySQL中ORDER BY与LIMIT一起使用（有坑） https://www.cnblogs.com/cjsblog/p/10874938.html

+What can an aggregate function do in the ORDER BY clause? https://stackoverflow.com/questions/13099282/what-can-an-aggregate-function-do-in-the-order-by-clause

 ## ASC、DESC